 We invite all qualified individuals to apply; the best way to be considered for a role is to apply for a posted position by submitting your resume and cover letter online.
 Please visit us regularly for up to date employment opportunities.

-Currently, these are the career opportunites with the Town of Sundre:
+There are currently no career opportunities with the Town of Sundre.

 When applying, cover letter and resume must be submitted in Microsoft word or PDF format.